flageval-baai/FlagEval/mCLIPEval/README.md

 `pip install -r requirements_visual.txt` to install required enviroments.

 ## How to Use?
-The complete use of CLIPEval contains data preparation, evaluation and visualization.
+The complete use of mCLIPEval contains data preparation, evaluation and visualization.

 ### Quick Start